$86.59-$107.27 hourly / $15,009.20-$18,593.77 monthly / $180,110.40-$223,125.24 annual

 Evaluates information technology systems applicable to human resources operations and recommends improvements and/or necessary changes that increase efficiency and effectiveness.

 Analyzes state legislative and administrative decisions, laws, regulations, and policies to determine their impact on assigned human resources operations, and makes recommendations on how to implement new requirements and systems.

-Oversees research and analysis designed to support management decisions and the collective bargaining process.
+Participates in research and analysis designed to support management decisions and the collective bargaining process.